8fold/commonmark-abbreviations/README.md

 # 8fold Abbreviations for CommonMark

+Note: Working with the [CommonMark team](https://github.com/thephpleague/commonmark) on the desired pattern of `.[]()`.
+The text presumes that pattern; however, the examples use a pattern that was found to work.
+If we find this pattern to work better, the surrounding text will be updated.

 This library is an extension for the [CommonMark parser](https://github.com/thephpleague/commonmark) from the PHP League adding abbreviation syntax and rendering to Markdown.

 This text is written using that syntax enabling extension testing; therefore, it will most likely not render as intended without a rendering extension using this syntax.